-- Mathunzi : I would tell him/her that it is a four sided, figure with all sides equal.
-If you join the opposite angles, the angle at the centre where the lines bisect each other will be a right angle and diagonals bisect the angles of the rhombus. - Ntombi: A rhombus is a four-sided figure, with diagonals bisecting each other at right angles and with each pair of opposite sides equal and parallel.
+- Mathunzi : I would tell him/her that, it is a four sides, figure with all sides equal.
+If you join the opposite angles, the angle at the center where the lines bisect each other will be a right angle and diagonals bisect angle of the rhombus. - Ntombi: A rhombus is a four-sided figure, with diagonals bisecting each other at right angles and with each pair of opposite sides equal and parallel.